urbanairship/passtools-api/README.md

 ####Pass Fields

 Pass fields, or fields, are elements of the pass.
-Field attributes are exposed through the template creation flow of passtools.com.
+Field attributes are exposed through the template creation flow of PassTools.

 A field is a {key,JSON} entry where the JSON is made of the following attributes:
 * _key:_ the key name is clearly exposed in the UI and the get template API.
 You can rename the key name as desired from the UI.